Dawn of the transformer era in speech emotion recognition: closing the valence gap: Abstract

 \section{Abstract}

-Recent advances in transformer-based architectures which are pre-trained in self-supervised manner have shown great promise in several machine learning tasks.
-In the audio domain, such architectures have also been successfully utilised in the field of speech emotion recognition (SER).
+Recent advances in transformer-based architectures have shown promise in several machine learning tasks.
+In the audio domain, such architectures have been successfully utilised in the field of speech emotion recognition (SER).
 However, existing works have not evaluated the influence of \emph{model size} and \emph{pre-training data} on downstream performance, and have shown limited attention to \emph{generalisation}, \emph{robustness}, \emph{fairness}, and \emph{efficiency}.
 The present contribution conducts a thorough analysis of these aspects on several pre-trained variants of {\wtov} and {\hubert} that we fine-tuned on the dimensions arousal, dominance, and valence of {\msppodcast}, while additionally using {\iemocap} and {\mosi} to test cross-corpus generalisation.
 To the best of our knowledge, we obtain the top performance for valence prediction without use of explicit linguistic information, with a concordance correlation coefficient (CCC) of $.638$ on {\msppodcast}.
-Furthermore, our investigations reveal that transformer-based architectures are more robust to small perturbations compared to a CNN-based baseline and fair with respect to biological sex groups, but not towards individual speakers.
-Finally, we are the first to show that their extraordinary success on valence is based on implicit linguistic information learnt during fine-tuning of the transformer layers, which explains why they perform on-par with recent multimodal approaches that explicitly utilise textual information.
-Our findings collectively paint the following picture: transformer-based architectures constitute the new state-of-the-art in SER, but further advances are needed to mitigate remaining robustness and individual speaker issues.
+Our investigations reveal that transformer-based architectures are more robust compared to a CNN-based baseline and fair with respect to gender groups, but not towards individual speakers.
+Finally, we show that their success on valence is based on implicit linguistic information, which explains why they perform on-par with recent multimodal approaches that explicitly utilise textual information.
 To make our findings reproducible, we release the best performing model to the community.

 \glsresetall